FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

-   The following command requests F* to search for ``ContextPollution.fst.hints`` in the include path and when attempting prove a query with a given id, it looks for a hint for that query in the hints file, uses the fuel and ifuel settings present in the hints, and prunes the context to include only the facts present in the unsat core.
+   The following command requests F* to search for ``ContextPollution.fst.hints`` in the include path and when attempting to prove a query with a given id, it looks for a hint for that query in the hints file, uses the fuel and ifuel settings present in the hints, and prunes the context to include only the facts present in the unsat core.